OBOAcademy/obook/docs/howto/edit-in-protege.md

 -   make sure you are working on a [here](https://docs.google.com/presentation/d/1M8NZQOIQVswng-so6ROxVeMJfDnzth7BYNj_5MXxEik/edit#slide=id.g9db6baf776_1_0).
 -   make sure you have the editor's file open in Protege (in ODK ontologies, located in: ./src/ontology/ONT-edit.owl) where ONT is the name of your ontology (eg mondo-edit.owl for MONDO)
+-   familiarise yourself with the user [interface of protege](../reference/protege-interface.md)

 ## Adding, editing, annotating and deleting axioms